twinkIe-toes/twinkIe-toes/README.md

 ![tumblr_107e184a351788a5c356dc77f2766333_020c649e_640](https://github.com/user-attachments/assets/67f31c5d-4377-4832-b2c8-870781c7b0cf)

-please tell me if you get uncomfortable if i said something you didn't like! i need to know so i won't do it again! again, i have no filter-
+please tell me if you get uncomfortable if i said something you didn't like! i need to know so i won't do it again! i have no filter-

 I accept legal ships but i do suck at roleplaying </33333

 and i accept friend requests, let me get to know you first

-i listen to Mitski, Tyler the Creator, and Malcolm Todd.
+i listen to Mitski, Tyler the Creator, and Malcolm Todd!

 i fictionkin
 Megatron,(Transformers)